robotology/yarp/data/yarpmanager/README.txt

 Configuration
 =============
-An example of (g)yarpmanager configuration file can be found in ./tests/ymanager.ini.
+An example of yarpmanager configuration file can be found in ./tests/ymanager.ini.

 'apppath', 'modpath', 'respath' respectively point to the folder where